Tom Meighan: Early life

-Thomas Peter Meighan was born on 11 January 1981 in Blaby, Leicestershire, the son of Irish window cleaner Tom Meighan Sr. and nurse Patricia Meighan.
-He attended Countesthorpe Leysland Community College.
+Thomas Peter Meighan was born in Blaby on 11 January 1981, the son of English nurse Patricia and Irish window cleaner Tom Meighan Sr. He attended Countesthorpe Leysland Community College.
 He passed Art and English Literature at school, but was ungraded for many other exams after failing to attend them.
-He enjoyed music ranging from Motown to hip hop, and constantly sang Cypress Hill songs during his youth.
+He enjoyed music ranging from Motown to hip-hop, and constantly sang Cypress Hill songs during his youth.
 He said, "It was a very musical house with Motown and a lot of soul music.
 That's what I grew up on.
 It was just a very loving house.
 It's got a very warm feeling."